doctrine-extensions/DoctrineExtensions/README.md

 ### Latest updates

+**2012-05-01**

+- **Sluggable** now allows to regenerate slug if its set to empty or null.
+Also it allows to manually set the slug, in that case it would only transliterate it and ensure uniqueness.

 **2012-04-09**

 - **Translatable** now does not force lowercase letters on locale or language.
 If your database is case